 iv.
-If Alternatively Relying on LNG Supplies from ECA, This is a Costly Option Alternatively, an even higher net cost for LNG-based supply would be expected if this turns out to be the only option.
+If Alternatively Relying on LNG Supplies from ECA, This is a Costly Option

+Alternatively, an even higher net cost for LNG-based supply would be expected if this turns out to be the only option.
 While LNG and crude oil prices are currently being reported as depressed, they are still significantly higher than the SoCalGas City Gate price on a Dth basis.
-11 The reported spot LNG price for Japan in February 2016 was \$8.25 per Dth.
+12 The reported spot LNG price for Japan in February 2016 was \$8.25 per Dth.
 In comparison, the reported average SoCalGas City Gate price for the same month was under \$1.99 per Dth.
-12 Based on this information, even at these depressed prices, the net cost for this option would be more than double the SoCalGas City Gate price for each decatherm purchased. v.
-The Cost Differential Between Otay Mesa and Other Utility Receipt Points Makes it Unattractive to Customers Otay Mesa is one of the Utilities' 15 receipt points to schedule and deliver gas onto the Gas System, as described in Rate Schedule G-BTS.
+13 Based on this information, even at these depressed prices, the net cost for this option would be more than double the SoCalGas City Gate price for each decatherm purchased.

+v.
+The Cost Differential Between Otay Mesa and Other Utility Receipt Points Makes it Unattractive to Customers

+Otay Mesa is one of the Utilities' 15 receipt points to schedule and deliver gas onto the Gas System, as described in Rate Schedule G-BTS.
 It is extremely rare, however, for deliveries to actually arrive there, due to factors described in the preceding Sections.
 Historically, this delivery point has been utilized by customers when there are unique maintenance issues preventing gas flow from the northern points in San Diego.
 For example, during eight scheduled weekend outages for pipeline maintenance work on Line 3010, which took place in October and November of 2011, customers were given the choice to either reduce usage to comply with a curtailment order or schedule deliveries of their supply needs to the Otay Mesa receipt point for the duration of the outage.

-The Q3 2011 planned outages were scheduled to take advantage of weather and demand conditions that lessen the potential impact on service to customers.
-The planned outages were 11 See https://ycharts.com/indicators/japan_liquefied_natural_gas_import_price.
+12 See https://ycharts.com/indicators/japan_liquefied_natural_gas_import_price.